t-tiger/rails-on-kubernetes-boilerplate/README.md

 # Commands for running on k8s

-First, start minikube.
+First, You must start minikube.

 `$ minikube start`

-Then apply the k8s configuration file in the project.
+Then apply the k8s configuration files in this project.

 ```bash
 $ kubectl apply -f kube/namespace